GPUOpen-Drivers/AMDVLK/README.md

 The driver is built from source code in four repositories: [LLVM](https://github.com/GPUOpen-Drivers/llvm-project), [XGL](https://github.com/GPUOpen-Drivers/xgl), [LLPC](https://github.com/GPUOpen-Drivers/llpc) and [PAL](https://github.com/GPUOpen-Drivers/pal).

 For changes to LLVM, you should submit contribution to the [LLVM trunk](https://reviews.llvm.org/).
-Commits there will be evaluated to merge into the amd-vulkan-master branch periodically.
+Commits there will be evaluated to merge into the amd-gfx-gpuopen-master branch periodically.

 For changes to XGL, LLPC and PAL, please [create a pull request](https://help.github.com/articles/creating-a-pull-request/) against the dev branch.
 After your change is reviewed and if it is accepted, it will be evaluated to merge into the master branch in a subsequent regular promotion.